seamusabshere/upsert/README.md

 Upsert.new Pet.connection, Pet.table_name
 # without activerecord
 Upsert.new Mysql2::Connection.new([...]), :pets
+# with sequel
+DB.synchronize do |conn|
+  Upsert.new conn, :table_name
+end
 ```

 ### For a specific use case, faster and more portable than `activerecord-import`